 The tables presented below, which compare our consolidated results of operations from one year to another, present the results for each year, the change in those results from one year to another in both dollars and percentage change and the results for each year as a percentage of net revenue.
 The first two data columns in each table show the absolute results for each year presented.
 The columns entitled "Year Over Year Change" and "Year Over Year Percentage Change" show the change in results, both in dollars and percentages.
 These two columns show favorable changes as positive and unfavorable changes as negative.
 For example, when our net revenue increases from one year to the next, that change is shown as a positive number in both columns.
-Conversely, when expenses increase from one year to the next, that change is shown as a negative number in both columns in each table show the results for each year of sales and gross profit for each are given as a percentage of that segment's net revenue.
+Conversely, when expenses increase from one year to the next, that change is shown as a negative number in both columns.
+The last two columns in each table show the results for each period as a percentage of net revenue.
+In these two columns, the cost of sales and gross profit for each are given as a percentage of that segment's net revenue.
 These amounts are shown in italics.
 In addition, as used in these tables, "NM" means "not meaningful."